-9 (...continued)

-Activity (Washington, D.C.: The Urban Institute Press, 1991).
+9 For a comprehensive economic assessment of private activity bonds, see (name redacted), The Private Use of Tax-Exempt Bonds: Controlling Public Subsidy of Private Activity (Washington, D.C.: The Urban Institute Press, 1991).

 10 The discussion here does not address the effect of state taxes on the tax-exempt debt of other states.
 For example, taxpayers in Virginia must pay Virginia income taxes on the tax-exempt (exempt from federal income taxes) debt of other states.
 However, Virginia taxpayers do not have to pay income taxes on interest earned on Virginia bonds.